akatank/ansible-archetype/README.md

       - tasks/
         - main.yml
       - templates/
+      ansible.cfg
+      project_name.yml
       Vagrantfile

-The Vagrantfile generated uses a Fedora 21 server fresh install box (jk563/fedora21).
-For more details on the box see [akatank/packer_fedora_21_vagrant](https://github.com/akatank/packer_fedora_21_vagrant)
+The Vagrantfile generated uses a Fedora 21 server fresh install box ([jk563/fedora21](https://atlas.hashicorp.com/jk563/boxes/fedora21.json))[1].
+After bringing up the box, Vagrant will then provision the box with project directory acting as the role.

+[1] For more details on the box see [akatank/packer_fedora_21_vagrant](https://github.com/akatank/packer_fedora_21_vagrant)